Avasil/agh-cat-intro/README.md

-# Introduction to Category for AGH SMaDa 2018/19
+# Introduction to Category for AGH SMaDA 2018/19